-I got back from holiday (after receiving a call from Heliguy whilst in Spain to say it had arrived) to find a UPS advisory on the doormat.
-I excitedly went to the local pick up point to collect the new X5 from DJI.
+Post updated January 2018: I got back from holiday to find a UPS advisory on the doormat.
+A call from Heliguy whilst in Spain confirmed that it had arrived, for once I couldn't wait to get home.
+So, I excitedly went to the local pick up point to collect the new DJI X5 camera for my drone.

-The package contained the X5 camera (without lens as I am using the Olympus Zuiko 12mm f2 lens), the new vibration absorbing board and little extension shoes (landing gear risers) for the Inspire 1 legs as the X5 sinks a little lower than the current X3.
+The package contained the X5 camera, without lens as I am using the Olympus Zuiko 12mm f2 lens.
+It also had the new vibration absorbing board and little extension shoes (landing gear risers) for the Inspire 1 legs.
+This is because the X5 sinks a little lower than the current X3.

 The whole lot came in a very sturdy case which happily fits the X5 with Olympus lens attached!